Momid2005/Rice-classification-by-CNN-/README.md

 what's this project about ?
 we wanto to make a deep learning model by CNN

-Frameworks
-Tensorflow / Keras / Pytorch
+used frameworks : Tensorflow / Keras / Pytorch

-About data and target
+About data and target :
 we have a dataset involve 5 types of rices we want to make a model that it can predict the types of rices

 Dataset :